advisorydx

 • Build a repeatable commercial model

-The Evolution of the Commercialization Window (2002 to 2026)
+The Evolution of the Market Entry Window (2002 to 2026)

 In the early 2000s, diagnostics operated in a product-first paradigm.
 A strong assay, a clear clinical need, and a capable sales team were often sufficient to build a commercial business.
 Reimbursement was simpler.
 Payer scrutiny was lower.
 The path from clearance to revenue was shorter and more forgiving.